 You’ll then be able to keep track of new reservations and avoid overbookings.

 3. Partner with an OTA that works with Google

 Google will display links to your website as well as to the OTAs selling your tours.
-This allows customers to compare offers across multiple sites, and if they feel like they’re getting a good deal, it can persuade them to book on the spot.
+This allows customers to compare offers across multiple sites.
+If they feel like they’re getting a good deal, it can persuade them to book on the spot.

 As travelers hit the road again, most are stopping by Google first.
 Whether it’s choosing the best destination to visit this summer or discovering unique outdoor activities to do with kids, Google is the trusted search partner they’re turning to.